depth-co/blog/posts/002-topical-factional-liquid-democracy.md

 # Topical Factional Liquid Democracy

+DEPTH seeks to be a global direct democracy.
+If we can achieve this, and seed the democracy with the right cohort of aligned starting members, I believe it will be possible to grow DEPTH into the size I envision.
+Some properties must be present in order for this to work though
+- Transparency is key.
+The outcomes of votes should be provably auditable by anyone in the world while also ensuring individuals' privacy
+-
+-

 Summary:
 - model after coalitions in parliaments
 - give people control over all aspects while also retaining ability to delegate.
 Nobody has time to vote on everything but should be able to if they wanted to